rhoneyager/scatdb/README.md

 An early implementation of the LOWESS algorithm is provided by Peter Glaus [see here](http://www.cs.man.ac.uk/~glausp/) and [here](https://github.com/BitSeq/BitSeq) (Artistic License 2.0).

+The Chain Hull algorithm is implemented from http://geomalgorithms.com/a10-_hull-1.html

 The MurmurHash3 algorithm was written by Austin Appleby, who placed it in the public domain. [site] (https://github.com/aappleby/smhasher).

 The original scatdb and scatdb_ag databases are available [here](http://cirrus.met.fsu.edu/research/scatdb.html).